clydebarrow/esphome-docs-hugo/content/components/esp32_ble.md

     - Must be 20 characters or less.
     - Must be 13 characters or less when using `name_add_mac_suffix: true` - [Adding the MAC address as a suffix to the device name](#esphome-mac_suffix).

+- **disable_bt_logs** (*Optional*, boolean): When enabled, disables Bluetooth logging categories that are not used by the configured components.
+This saves flash memory by only including the loggers needed by your configuration.
+Defaults to `true`.

+{{< note >}}
+The `disable_bt_logs` option intelligently disables only the Bluetooth logging categories that are not required by your configuration.
+Each Bluetooth component registers the specific loggers it needs, and all unused loggers are automatically disabled during compilation.
+This includes loggers for Classic Bluetooth features (like RFCOMM, A2DP, HID) that are not used by ESPHome's BLE implementation.

+{{< /note >}}
 ## `ble.disable` Action

 This action turns off the BLE interface on demand.